sachingupta/tasks-to-do-app/frontend/react/react-code-splitting/README.md

-# Code Splitting usinf React.Lazy and suspense
+# Code Splitting using React.Lazy and suspense
 ## What is lazy loading/code splitting?
 * Code splitting is a technique to reduce javascript bundle size by creating multiple chunks instead of a big unique one.